 Alfred badly shaken blurted out, “Thank you.
 You saved my life.”

 Utalk meekly says, “She was going to kill us both.”

 Utalk’s eyes widen, “She probably had tracking fluid in her.
 We have to get out of here.
 They’ll know she’s gone.
 They’ll come for us.”

 Alfred rushed to his computer.

 Alfred undocked his laptop.
 He closed his laptop and put it in his computer bag.
-He took his computer bag and ordered, “Go into the bedroom and grab an armful of clothes.”
+He takes his computer bag, “Go into the bedroom and grab an armful of clothes.”

 Alfred grabbed his address book and his DVD tower.
 Utalk came out of the bedroom with her arms full of clothes.
 Alfred shouted, “Let’s go.”

-They rushed out of the room.
-They rushed to Alfred’s car.
+They rushed out of the room and to Alfred’s car.
 They put everything they brought with them on the back seats.
-They got into the car and drove away.
+They got into the car and drive away.

 Alfred tried to think ahead.